giantswarm/statusresource/README.md

 ## Statuses

-Statuses are written under `/status/cluster/conditions` in the CR, in the following format :
+Statuses are written under `.status.cluster.conditions` in the CR, in the following format :

 ```